chef/chef-web-docs/content/environments.md

 An environment can be created in four different ways:

-- Creating a Ruby file in the environments sub-directory of the chef-repo and then pushing it to the Chef server
+- Creating a Ruby file in the environments sub-directory of the chef-repo and then pushing it to Chef Infra Server
-- Creating a JSON file directly in the chef-repo and then pushing it to the Chef server
+- Creating a JSON file directly in the chef-repo and then pushing it to Chef Infra Server
 - Using knife
 - Using the Chef Infra Server REST API